-Asian shares mostly lower following Wall Street losses
+World shares mostly lower following Wall Street losses

 Over the long term, stock prices tend to track the path of corporate profits.

-Brent crude oil, the international standard, declined 10 cents to $61.13 a barrel.
+Brent crude oil, the international standard, added 4 cents to $61.27 a barrel.